pasientskyhosting/secure-mac-guide/README.md

 EOF
 ```

-And make sure GPG starts using it and language is english and we have set the right permissions on files:
+And make sure GPG starts using it and language is english and we have set the right permissions on files.
+Do not close the Terminal after this, as you need the exported variables present in your shell.

 ```
 export GNUPGHOME=/Volumes/RAMDisk